 And there are “things that are uncertain” in schooling children and youth.
 Consider that over the past quarter-century, the dominant goal for public schools has been college preparation.
 This is a political decision driven by fear of unskilled U.S. graduates unable to work in ever-changing companies which will fall behind in global competition.
 The primary way of insuring that administrators and teachers achieve that goal has been regulatory structures of federal and state accountability accompanied by high-stakes incentives and penalties.
 This also is a political decision for the same reason given above.

 Uncertainty has arisen because some parents, researchers, teachers, and policymakers have contested both the goal and structures.
 Why?
 Because so many high school graduates have failed to meet college admission standards.
 Because so many who do go to college drop out after a year or two.
-Because costs of going to college climb annually.
+Because costs of going to college climb annually and student indebtedness increases.
 Because K-12 curriculum standards and accountability rules have narrowed what is taught to that which is tested.

 And there is uncertainty over the value-added to student learning from new technologies ranging from children using 1:1 iPads or laptops to students learning online.
-Uncertainty increases ambivalence among policymakers, researchers, practitioners, and parents over whether deploying expensive hardware, software, and professional development increases, has little effect, or even diminishes academic achievement.
+Or whether the highly touted outcomes promised with “personalized learning” will occur.
+Uncertainty increases ambivalence among policymakers, researchers, practitioners, and parents over whether deploying expensive hardware, software, and professional development, has little effect, or even diminishes academic achievement.

 Finally, “there are things we just have no idea about whatsoever.”
-Can anyone predict with any confidence the probability, for example, that when Common Core standards and their accompanying tests kick in by 2015, students academic achievement will rise, propel college ready students into higher education, have them graduate, and get jobs that will grow the U.S. economy?
-Can anyone predict with confidence, to cite another reform, what will occur as a consequence of evaluating teachers, on the basis of how well or poorly their students do on standardized tests?
+Can anyone predict with any confidence the probability, for example, that Common Core standards and their accompanying mix of state tests will yield higher student academic achievement, propel college ready students into higher education, have them graduate, and get jobs that will grow the U.S. economy?

 No one can.

-Unlike Michael Mann, a scientist who publicly says what is known, unknown, and when uncertainty is present, reform-driven educators and non-educators, working with little theory and even less scientifically gathered evidence, bang the drum daily for transforming schools and higher education.
+Unlike Michael Mann, a scientist who publicly says what is known, unknown, and when uncertainty is present, reform-driven educators and non-educators, working with little theory and even less scientifically gathered evidence, bang the drum daily for transforming schools, teaching, and learning.
 They do so without telling recipients what they know, do not know, and what is uncertain in these innovations or revealing to any extent what are the political, social, and economic costs of putting the reform into practice.
-School reform is filled with ambiguity and guesswork.
-That is the untold story.
+School reform is filled with ambiguity, guesswork, and a startling lack of transparency.